mjordan/islandora_onthisday/README.md

 Enable this module as you would any other, and configure it at `admin/islandora/tools/onthisday`.
 Once you do this, visiting `/onthisday` will display a list of objects indexed in Solr that have date information containing the current month and day; the year component of the date will be displayed at the end of each object's title.

 This module also provides an "Islandora On This Day" block that will show one randomly selected object that has the current month/day.
 The block will not appear if there are no matching objects.
+The block has its own options for showing collection links and a "See more" link to the gallery.

 Admins of very large Islandora sites will want to consider using the included Drush script to generate and clear data cached by this module.